How to Remove Crayon from Wood [5 Quick Ways]

 If none of that works, test some WD-40 in a hidden spot on the wood.
 If it doesn’t spoil the wood, apply a spray bottle to the crayon-stained spot.

-For hard-to-wash or old crayon, more patience may be needed.
-The WD-40 in the series has a special cleaner for cleaning and removing stains, which also helps a lot with removing a stubborn crayon stains.
+For hard-to-wash or old crayons, more patience may be needed.
+The WD-40 in the series has a special cleaner for cleaning and removing stains, which also helps a lot with removing stubborn crayon stains.

 To remove WD-40, pass the soft part of the sponge dampened with a little detergent, rub the place in circular movements, do not soak the sponge too much.
 Wipe clean dry cloth to dry.